PKU-ASAL/SeeWasm/README.md

 Some representative samples exist in the folder, e.g., hello world programs written in C and Rust.
 These two Wasm binaries can be compiled from C and Rust, and the compiling processes are illustrated in [here](https://github.com/bytecodealliance/wasmtime/blob/main/docs/WASI-tutorial.md#compiling-to-wasi).
 We will not repeat how to compile programs into Wasm binaries in this readme.
+However, for Rust programs, you can also use `./build-rs.sh -f|-d PATH` to compile and demangle in one shot if necessary.
+Execute `./build-rs.sh -h` for more info.

 ## Analyze